conmaol/maglocunus/d/data_model.md

 A `data model` is a set of generic statements describing some aspect of the world.

 For example, here is a simple informal data model describing some aspects of the academic world:
-> There are students and teachers, each of whom has a name.
+> Every person has a name and is either a student or a teacher.
 >
 > Every student has a date of birth.
 >
-> Students take courses, run by a teacher during a particular academic year, and each of which has a title.
+> Students take courses and teachers teach them.
+>
+> Every course has a title, and runs within an academic year.

 This data model contains a few distinct types of `entity`:
 - *students* and *teachers* are different kinds of *person*